 - October 5, 2017 (5pm): Talk at the national Grace Hopper Conference, Orlando, Florida.
 Talk was recorded and can be viewed online here.

-About the Author: Marie Hicks is an assistant professor of history of technology at the University of Wisconsin-Madison.
-Her work focuses on how gender and sexuality bring hidden technological dynamics to light, and how women’s experiences change the core narrative of the history of computing.
+About the Author: Mar Hicks is an associate professor of history of technology at the Illinois Institute of Technology.
+Their work focuses on how gender and sexuality bring hidden technological dynamics to light, and how women’s experiences change the core narrative of the history of computing.
 Hicks teaches courses on modern European history, the history of technology, gender and sexuality studies, STS, and disasters.
-Hicks received her MA and Ph.D. from Duke University and her BA from Harvard University.
-Before entering academia, she worked as a UNIX systems administrator.
+Hicks received their MA and Ph.D. from Duke University and their BA from Harvard University.
+Before entering academia, they worked as a UNIX systems administrator.

-For more about her work see her website and blog at mariehicks.net.
+For more about their work see their website and blog at marhicks.com.